mahkassem/mk-notifications/README.md

 # MK Web Notifications
 A easy to use jQuery plug-in for in browser notifications and toasts

+# Version 1.5.0
+<b>change-log</b>
+- Added on show and on close sound options with custom sounds option.
+- Improved Notification Generator.
+- Fix errors and bugs.

 # How to use
 Awesome examples and documentation are availble at project official page: https://mahkassem.github.io/mk-web-notifications/